alejandroschuler/r4ds-courses/README.md

 This course is not graded, nor are there any assignments or homework.
 The lectures are just to get you started- they will be frequently interrupted by active learning exercises that you will be asked to complete in pairs or small groups.
 That's where the real learning will happen!

 ### Prerequisites
 No prior experience with R is expected.
-Those with experience using R will still likely find much of value in this course since it covers a more modern style of R programming that has only recently gained traction.
+Those with experience using R will still likely find much of value in this course since it covers a more modern style of R programming that has gained traction in the past decade.

 We will use R through the RStudio interface.
-The easiest way to access RStudio is through the cloud: https://rstudio.cloud.
+The easiest way to access RStudio is through the cloud: [posit.cloud](posit.cloud).
 It's fast and easy- just go the link, click "get started" and create an account.
 Once you're in, click "new project" near the upper-right and the RStudio interface will open.

 Alternatively, you can install R and RStudio on your own computer:
-[Follow this link](https://cran.rstudio.com/) and click on the appropriate options for your operating system to install R, then do the same to [install RStudio](https://rstudio.com/products/rstudio/download/#download).
+[Follow this link](https://cran.rstudio.com/) and click on the appropriate options for your operating system to install R, then do the same to [install RStudio](https://posit.co/download/rstudio-desktop/#download).

 ### Learning Goals
 By the end of the course, you will be able to: